Donate used and rare books

 Where can I donate materials?

-We accept donations at any library location during open hours.
+We accept donations up to two boxes at any library location during open hours.
 Please deliver your items to the desk; do not put them in the book return drop.

 Will I receive a receipt for my donations?